-checks.
+The results are not sensitive to alternative specifications, treatment or outcome definitions, or identification strategies.
+More specifically, we conduct four sets of robustness checks.
 First, to make sure that the results are not driven by our definition of exposure to identified gifted students, we conduct the same analysis while defining exposure as the proportion of gifted classmates.
-Online Appendix Table A.3 shows that our main results hold, showing that adding one gifted student to a class of 20 would increase achievement by approximately 5 percent of a standard deviation.
+Table A.3 in the Appendix shows that our main results hold, showing that adding one gifted student to a class of 20 would increase achievement by approximately 5% of a standard deviation.
 We also explore potential nonlinearities in the share of gifted students per class by adding quadratic and cubic transformations of the share of gifted students per class.
 We do not find any nonlinearities in the relationship between average test scores and the share of gifted peers.

 Second, we check that our results are not sensitive to a specific definition of giftedness.
 As mentioned previously, the cutoff in IQ score that determines whether a student is classified as gifted is debated in the literature.
 For this reason, we conduct the analysis by considering other IQ thresholds.
-Online Appendix Figure A.6 displays the results when IQs of 135, 130, 125, 120, 115, and 110 are used as thresholds for classifying a child as gifted.
-In addition, we follow Card and Giuliano (2016) and use the threshold of 116 for nonnative speakers (130 for native speakers).
-We find that all the alternative thresholds are within the 95 percent confidence interval of the main estimate (IQ threshold of 130).
+Figure A.6 in the Appendix displays the results when IQs of 135, 130, 125, 120, 115, and 110 are used as thresholds for classifying a child as gifted.
+In addition, we follow Card and Giuliano (2016) and use the threshold of 116 for non-native speakers (130 for native speakers).
+We find that all the alternative thresholds are within the 95%-confidence interval of the main estimate (IQ threshold of 130).
 The results are also robust to using alternative definitions of giftedness, namely gifted students identified only by means of IQ testing (quantitative assessment) and gifted students identified only by means of qualitative assessment.